 Biotin is a co-factor for enzymes involved in making fat from sugars and in getting energy from fat.
 This vitamin helps the mitochondria of all cells of the body breakdown fat efficiently to produce energy.

 Biotin affects how these enzymes function by influencing how many of these enzymes are produced by the cells and by binding by-products of their reactions.
-Horses that are heavily exercised might benefit from higher levels of this vitamin to get the most energy out of the nutrients in their body.
+Horses that are heavily exercised such as endurance horses might benefit from higher levels of this vitamin to get the most energy out of the nutrients in their body.

 5) Improve exercise tolerance